• Skip to primary navigation

 Your child spends about 6 hours a day in their classroom and during that time, a lot is learned about their teacher.
 Comments, behaviors, and observations by your child can provide good clues about the things your teacher likes and can be helpful in figuring out the best teacher gift to give.
 For example:

-• Are they traveling for the holidays or staying close to home?
+- Are they traveling for the holidays or staying close to home?
 A class gift of an airline gift certificate could help a teacher plan a trip to see family over spring break or the summer.
-Those looking forward to a relaxing holiday at home might be planning to go to the movie theater during winter break or binge on movies and shows on Netflix.
+Those looking forward to a relaxing holiday at home might be planning to go to the movie theater during winter break or enjoy a Netflix marathon.
 A card containing a gift card to your local movie theater or Netflix gift card attached to a couple boxes of movie theater candy (available in the candy aisle at Target) makes a fun movie-themed gift.

 4 Things to Avoid Giving Classroom Teachers